Are you wondering about things to do in Stratford Ontario? You’ve come to the right place!

 - Stratford Gardens – no matter the season, the variety of plants and flowers that make up these beautiful gardens are a must see

-- Tom Patterson Audio Tour – learn the interesting family history and contributions that Tom Patterson made in the early years of Stratford
+- Tom Patterson Audio Tour – learn about the interesting family history and contributions that Tom Patterson made in the early years helping to shape the history of Stratford Ontario

 Which theme would you most like to do?
 For a little inspiration, check out a few I did.